svmiller/svmiller.github.io/_posts/2020-03-16-normal-distribution-central-limit-theorem-inference.md

 Undergraduates who first learn about variables would see a clear bimodality problem in these data.
 Namely, that "average" (i.e. the mean) doesn't look "average" at all.
 It'd be a stretch to say that the typical American adult, in a country with around 250 million adults, has a thermometer rating of about 40 for Donald Trump.

 However, let's see if we can illustrate central limit theorem even with ugly data like these.
-I'll use the `rbnorm()` function in my `stevemisc` package to generate 250,000 observations (paired down for ease of computation) from a scaled beta distribution (euphemstically called "bounded normal" by me).
+I'll use the `rbnorm()` function in my `stevemisc` package to generate 250,000 observations (paired down for ease of computation) from a scaled beta distribution (euphemistically called "bounded normal" by me).
 The data will have the above characteristics and will serve as the entire population of data from which we can sample.

 ```r